Dr Jonathan Clarke

 Jonathan joined the Global Sustainable Development (GSD) programme in October 2017.
 Prior to this time, he worked as a Research Fellow in the Department of Politics and International Studies (PAIS) at the University of Warwick, where he contributed to a number of predominantly EU-funded international research projects.
 He has an interdisciplinary outlook, with particular interests in cities, design, governance, water and future societies.

 In addition to his academic experience, Jonathan is an experienced environmental consultant, planner, urban designer and chartered landscape architect, specialising in regeneration, masterplanning and environmental impact assessment.
-He is a professional practice examiner for the Landscape Institute, a design expert for Design MidlandsLink opens in a new window and an external tutor at the University of Sheffield’s Department of Landscape.
+He is a professional practice examiner for the Landscape Institute, a design expert for Design MidlandsLink opens in a new window and an Accreditation Visitor for the Architects Registration Board (ARB), implementing the ‘Tomorrow’s Architects’ initiative, promoting sustainability skills and practices as the core of future architectural education.

 Research